McDonnell Douglas MD-80: Entry into service

-The launch operator Swissair put the MD-81 into service on October 10, 1980, with a flight from Zurich Airport to London Heathrow.
+The launch operator Swissair put the MD-81 into service on October 10, 1980, with a flight from Zurich to London Heathrow.
 The MD-82, MD-83, MD-87, and MD-88 entered service later with Republic Airlines in August 1981, Alaska Airlines in February 1985, Austrian Airlines in November 1987, and Delta Air Lines in January 1988, respectively.

 Production

 The second generation (later named MD-80s) was produced on a common line with the first generation DC-9s, with which it shares its line number sequence.
 After the delivery of 976 DC-9s and 108 MD-80s, McDonnell Douglas stopped DC-9 production.
 Hence, commencing with the 1,085th DC-9/MD-80 delivery, an MD-82 for VIASA in December 1982, only second generation or MD-80s were produced.

 In 1985, McDonnell Douglas, after years of negotiating attributed to Gareth C.C.
 Chang, president of a McDonnell Douglas subsidiary, signed an agreement for joint production of MD-80s and MD-90s in the People's Republic of China.
 The agreement was for 26 aircraft, of which 20 were eventually produced along with two MD-90 aircraft.
 Upon cancellation of the co-production program, China refused to return the tooling used to McDonnell Douglas, and subsequently used it and the fuselage cross-section design in what became the Comac ARJ21 regional jet.

 During 1991, MD-80 production had reached a peak of 12 per month, having been running at approximately 10 per month since 1987 and was expected to continue at this rate in the near term (140 MD-80s were delivered in 1991).
 As a result of the decline in the air traffic and a slow market response to the MD-90, MD-80 production was reduced, and 84 aircraft were handed over in 1992.
 A further production rate cut resulted in 42 MD-80s delivered during 1993 (3.5 per month) and 22 aircraft were handed over.
-MD-80 production ended in 1999, with the final MD-80, an MD-83 registered as N984TW, being delivered to TWA.
+MD-80 production ended in 1999, with the final MD-80, an MD-83 registered as N984TW, being delivered to Trans World Airlines.